 - They may feel anger about what is happening to them.

-They may find it worthwhile to talk with someone on their palliative care team, call Cancer Council 13 11 20 or read our Facing End of Life booklet.
+They may find it worthwhile to talk with someone on their palliative care team, call Cancer Council 13 11 20, read our Facing End of Life booklet or listen to our The Thing About Advanced Cancer podcast series.

 Expert content reviewers: